Are your products gluten free?

-As a Type 1 Diabetic myself I would certainly say yes!
-One of the biggest reasons we started making our own bread was to create a low-carb gluten free option that I could eat.
-Most gluten-free breads contain a high amount of starches and refined flours such as rice flour which play havoc with my blood sugars.
+Oh, again you want more details?
+Sheesh, pushy aren't you.
+Well as a Type 1 Diabetic myself I can emphatically say yes!
+One of the biggest reasons we started making our own bread was to create a low-carb, gluten-free option that I could eat.
+Most gluten-free breads contain a high amount of starches and refined flours such as rice flour which play havoc with blood sugars.
 Because our bread contains moderate amounts of protein, fibre and good fats it will not spike your blood sugars.
-Another benefit is that it’s very filling so you don’t need to eat a large amount to feel full!
+Another benefit is that it’s very filling, so you don’t need to eat a large amount to feel full!

-Our pizza bases also contain some tapioca starch to give them some crunch so Diabetics should check the carb content and bolus accordingly.
+Our pizza bases also contain some tapioca starch to give them crunch, so Diabetics should check the carb content and bolus accordingly.
 Our pizza bases, however, are also significantly lower in carbs that regular grain-based pizza bases.

 How should I store the bread?

-Because our bread contains absolutely no preservatives and by nature is a very moist loaf, we recommend that people store it in the refrigerator after they’ve purchased it.
-Storing it in the fridge is more important during summer or if heat your home above 22 degrees in winter.
-It keeps best in an airtight container.
+Because our bread contains absolutely no preservatives and is deliciously moist, we recommend that people store it in the refrigerator after they’ve purchased it.
+Storing it in the fridge is more important during summer, or if heat your home above 22 degrees in winter.

 Is your bread vegan?

-No, whilst our bread is dairy free it does contain eggs so it is not vegan.
-Although this may not be any consolation to all the committed vegans out there, we only ever use certified FREE RANGE eggs.
-No ifs or buts about it.
+No, whilst our bread is dairy-free, it does contain eggs so it is not vegan.
+Although this may not be any consolation to all the committed vegans out there, we only ever use certified free range eggs.

 Is your bread certified organic?

-We do, however, ALWAYS buy Australian grown almonds that have been blanched so the skin is removed along with all the anti-nutrients.
+We do, however, ALWAYS use Australian grown almonds that have been blanched so the skin is removed along with all the anti-nutrients.